microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 dropdown.
 Considering we're adding the ability to remove profiles from that list, but keep them in the overall list of profiles, we'll need to make sure that the handler for that event still opens the Nth _visible_ profile.

+### Serializing User Settings

+How can we tell that a setting should be written back to the user settings file?

+If the value of the setting isn't the same as the defaults, then it could easily be added to the user's `profiles.json`.
+We'll have to do a smart serialization of the various settings models.
+We'll pass in the default version **of that model** during the serialization.
+If that object finds that a particular setting is the same as a default setting, then we'll skip serializing it.

+What happens if a user has chosen to set the value to _coincidentally_ the same value as the default value?
+We should keep that key in the user's settings file, even though it is the same.

+In order to facilitate this, we'll need to keep the originally parsed user settings around in memory.
+When we go to serialize the settings, we'll check if either the setting exists already in the user settings file, or the setting has changed.
+If either is true, then we'll make sure to write that setting back out.

+For serializing settings for the default profiles, we'll check if the setting is in the user settings file, or if the value of the setting is different from the version of that `Profile` from the default settings.
+For user-created profiles, we'll compare the value of the setting with the value of the _default constructed_ `Profile` object.
+This will help ensure that each profile in the user's settings file maintains the minimal amount of info necessary.

 ### Dynamic Profiles